Commercial Launch Vehicle Developers

 Commercial Space Station

 In January 2021, Axiom announced the first human crew to travel to the International Space Station to begin setting up the Axiom space station.
-The mission, called Ax-1, and scheduled for launch in January 2022.
+The mission, called Ax-1, and was launched on April 8, 2022 and returned to Earth on April 25, 2022.
+Their 17-day mission was longer than expected due to weather.
+The second Axiom mission, Ax-2 is scheduled to launch on May 8, 2023.

-- - Read more about the Axiom Space Station on Astra's ISS Commercialization page
+- - Read more about the Axiom missions on Astra's ISS Commercialization page

 Aurora Space Station